 - Choose The Right Size- Twin and twin extra-long are both great choices for little boys and young girls.
 Your child will have as much sleeping space as each adult has in mom and dad’s king size mattress.
-Providing you have the available space you may also want to consider full or queen size beds for not only additional comfort and growth but friends they may invite to sleep over when they get older.
+Providing you have the available space you may also want to consider full or queen-size beds for added comfort and growth.

 - Getting The Correct Support For Your Little Girl And Boy- Visit the store of choice and allow your child to test mattresses for comfort and support.
 Depending on your child’s communication skills and age they can tell you which mattresses feel best, but keep it simple this one vs. that one and then eliminate the least favorite and so on.
 Do not overwhelm them – you may have to assist in the final decision.